 Children are not sequestered today.
 In fact if anything the world has become theirs and adults are seen but not heard.
 Adults can often not be heard over the din of children in restaurants, theatres, museums and funerals.
 Babies and children are not so much integrated into adult lives, as adults are integrated into the lives of children’s.
 We’ve created retail empires for babies and children.
 Broadway has discovered the steady income stream of children and the white way is dotted with flying people and talking teapots.
 Infants and children unfamiliar with the term “indoor voices” are dining out at 7:00, 8:00 and even 9:00 PM.
 They don’t shy from the highest end restaurants either.
 A simple dress code of: No Pull-Up Pants would put an end to that; but we digress.
 The point is that the world has changed tremendously since Mr. Williams created those no-neck monsters.
 Yet they still have the power to horrify.
 That is partly due to the scenic background of their terrorizing.
 They are clearly in an adult environment.
 The house in which they are running rampant is stately; there is no great room, there are no toys.
 It is clearly adult space. (more)

 The main issue of course is that people gravitate to the figure they're afraid of.
-Fear is a high, and it makes you feel secure in your mass mind panic / hate contingent as you continually find straw dog enemies to attack - Piggy (and the wild boars on the island) all come to represent the Lord of the Flies by proxy.
+Fear is a high, and it makes you feel secure in your mass mind panic / hate contingent as you continually find straw dog enemies to attack - Piggy (and the wild boars on the island) all come to represent the Lord of the Flies by proxy, and so are sacrificed to keep the Lord appeased.
 The trouble is, the enemies have to keep coming to keep up the facade of Jack's despotic power.

 The arrival of the adults at the very end brings a presumed end to the madness and it's interesting to note the similarity of the ending with that of Mel Gibson's Apocalypto.
-I'm sure Mel doesn't mean us to read it as the reverse of his intention - that the Spaniards are there to educate the savage Maya and protect the neighboring tribes from being wantonly sacrificed.
-What we know is that the Spaniards wiped out hundreds of thousand of Mayas via disease, enslavement, and religious persecution and destroyed most of their books and records.
+I'm sure Mel doesn't mean us to read it as the reverse of his intention.
+A confirmed Catholic, his film implies that the Spaniards are there to educate the savage Mayans and protect the neighboring tribes from being wantonly sacrificed.
+What we know is that the Spaniards wiped out hundreds of thousand of Mayans via disease, enslavement, and religious persecution and destroyed most of their books and records.
 Nice going assholes!
-The Maya (and Aztecs) were woefully unprepared to deal with things like canons, STDs, and muskets but they could have repelled the initial landings of Spaniards easily had they not been expecting a visit from the 'white' gods and thought these were them.
+The Mayans (and Aztecs) were woefully unprepared to deal with things like canons, STDs, and muskets but they could have repelled the initial landings of Spaniards easily had they not been expecting a visit from the 'white' gods and thought these were them.
 It's a good moral and one that repeats throughout history, never trust the voice in your head!
-As we huddle by the fire and wonder who we can trust, our urge to be rational and compassionate fighting the urge to blindly lash out, wondering whether to vote for Jack's conservative circle-the-wagons worldview or Ralph's let's go talk to the natives and make friends approach.
-It just shows you we have not progressed too far from the savage, and maybe never will.
+We live in a huddle by the fire, still, wondering who we can trust, our urge to be rational and compassionate fighting the urge to blindly lash out, wondering whether to vote for Jack's conservative kill the different worldview or Ralph's let's go talk to the natives and make friends approach.
+Flies is a reminder we have not progressed too far from the savage, and maybe never should.

 13. The children of The Village of the Damned (1960)